KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 ## Doing it in CSS

-Now that we've computed everything on paper, we need to move all this stuff to the stylesheet.
+Now that we’ve computed everything on paper, we need to move all this stuff to the stylesheet.
 Thankfully CSS provides us the ultimate way to do cross-unit calculations: `calc`.
-Even better, `calc` is [supported from IE9](https://caniuse.com/#search=calc) so we only have to draw a quick and dirty fallback for IE8 and we're good to go.
+Even better, `calc` is [supported from IE9](https://caniuse.com/#search=calc) so we only have to draw a quick and dirty fallback for IE8 and we’re good to go.

 ### How to distinguish side cells from middle cells